cy-xu/cosmic-conn/docs/README.rst

   $ cosmic-conn -m ground_imaging -e SCI -i input_dir

 This command launches a generic ``gorund_imaging`` model to detect cosmic rays.
-It reads data from the SCI extention in a FITS file and process all files in the input_dir.
+It reads data from the SCI extension in a FITS file and processes all files in the input_dir.
 We also provide the ``NRES`` model for CR detection in spectroscopic data and the ``HST_ACS_WFC`` model for Hubble ACS/WFC imaging data.
 You could also find more Hubble Space Telescope CR detection and inpainting models trained by `deepCR <https://github.com/profjsb/deepCR>`_.

 Python APIs
 ===========